Home

 Physical Description: This 3/4 inch long earwig is reddish brown with short, leathery fore wings that are not that efficient for flight.
 It has a straight and thin body with pincers on the top of the abdomen.
 Although these pincers are fierce looking, they can do no harm to humans.
 The round eggs are white and are laid in the soil.

-Feeding characteristics: The Earwig can be beneficial and detrimental to your crop.
+Feeding characteristics: The Earwig can be both beneficial and detrimental to your organic gardening crops.
 They act as scavengers on decaying matter and predators of insect larvae, snails, and other slow moving Bugs.
 They feed at night and spend the day under bark, stones, and garden debris.

 They will also feed on foliage of many garden plants, flowers, and trees, including dahlias, zinnias, butterfly bush, hollyhock, lettuce, strawberry, apricot, celery, potatoes, and seedling beans, and beets.
 They damage sweet corn by feeding on the stalks.